How to Close a Bank Account: A Comprehensive Guide

 Close the Account with Your Bank

 After verifying that your balance is zero and there are no pending transactions, contact your bank to formally close the account.
-Most banks offer multiple methods for account closure, so confirm the preferred process with your bank.

 - In-Person: Many banks require you to close accounts in person, so if this applies to your bank, plan a visit to your local branch.